infinityworks/Policies/ISO-9001/ExternalDependencyPolicy/README.md

 Infinity Works have a contract which directly includes the external party product or services within our own commercial obligations.

 ### Examples
-* SkyBet managed service which includes AWS instances under the Infinity Works account and costs are encapsulated in the managed service fee.
+* Customer A managed service which includes AWS instances under the Infinity Works account and costs are encapsulated in the managed service fee.
-* TFN Fares Data Capture tool which includes AWS instances under the Infinity Works account and costs are directly passed through to the customer.
+* Customer B tool includes AWS instances under the Infinity Works account and costs are directly passed through to the customer.

 ### Mitigations
 * Partnership.
 Infinity Works establish a formal partnership agreement with the product or service provider to provide a contractual foundation and access to people, information and training as far as necessary.